 - Slow Cooker Taco Meat

-What Can I serve with Enchiladas?
+What Can I serve with Chicken Enchiladas with White Sauce?

 Easy Mexican rice and some tortilla chips with homemade restaurant-style salsa or homemade guacamole are my go-to side dishes when making chicken enchiladas.
 But you could also serve a leafy green salad, Mexican cauliflower rice, or cheese quesadillas as well.